StefanWyszynski/blender_addon_denoising_script/README.md

 Current version restrictions:

-1. animation frame must have width and height divided by 2 - for an example 2, 4, 6, 8 and so on (another example ok resolution will be 1280x720, but neither 1279x720 nor 1280x719)
+1. animation frame has to have width and height divided by 2 - for example 2, 4, 6, 8 and so on (another example of valid resolution will be 1280x720, but neither 1279x720 nor 1280x719)

-2. the plugin may not work on Linux or other systems than windows (I have only tried on windows)
+2. the plugin may not work correctly on Linux or other systems than windows (I have only tried it on windows)

-3. rendering output have to be one of the following:
+3. The rendering output has to be one of the following:
 * "AVI_RAW" (this is preferred option),
 * "FFmpeg video" - AVI container with codec H.264 and lossless quality (I haven't tried to use other quality options),
 *  PNG (require an FFMPEG installed, but all frames will be connected to AVI file and then it will be processed as input for denoising,